Orhmo/SpaceX/README.md

 # A Company Data Site

+##Testing
+<h1>Login Details</h1>
+Email: Cokitchen222@gmail.co
+Password: password

 Web Developer Assessment.
-The goal of this project is to provide
+The goal of this project is to provide:
 1. Implement tthe figma design.
 2. Integrate the graphql api link , using the company query , get the ceo , cto , company name and prefill on the company details screen